Common Lisp the Language, 2nd Edition

 The functions in this section each operate on an arbitrary number of

-, which is included here because
+sequences except for reduce, which is included here because

 of its conceptual relationship to the mapping functions.